littlebee/react-datum/CONTRIBUTING.md

 _for things like `(->result).should.change.by(3).when -> result += 3`_

 Also take a look at test/lib/testHelpers.cjsx.
 You should include this in your test src file that you want to debug whether you use the convienience methods or not.

-All tests should be in .cjsx.
-Thank you.

 #### Debugging tests